sheinsight/reactive/docs/en/guide/usage/vanilla.md

 # Using Reactive in Vanilla JavaScript {#use-reactive-in-vanilla}

 ::: tip Tip
-In Vanilla scenarios, please import all APIs from `/vanilla` to avoid errors due to dependencies on React without it being installed.
+In Vanilla scenarios, please import all APIs from `/vanilla`.
 :::

 ## Step 1: Create a Store {#step-1-create-a-store}